 Students are not permitted to use the campus parking lots during school hours.
-Students who park on campus during school hours are subject to a \$25.00 fine that will be added to their student account.
+Unauthorized vehicles parked in the staff parking lot during school hours are subject to towing.

 PROTECTION OF PROPERTY

 Students must always take care to guard their personal property and to protect it against theft.
 A student who is a theft victim needs to file a report.
 Go to the Vice Principal's Office for further instruction.
 In addition, students should make sure to follow these important suggestions: